cmimlg/Example_Code_Data_BDCRUAT/README.md

 4. ` from DTS_AD import *`
 5. The next line executes the tree based segmentation algorithm with a leaf size of 1000
 6. `tc = run_algorithms(1000, False)`
 7. On a laptop with 16 GB of RAM, the algorithm took about 90 minutes to complete.
 One of the algorithms considered is GP regression.
 The solution for GP regression involves computing a matrix inverse - an expensive computation.
-Your mileage may vary.
 Note the accuracy of the test set is part of the output.
 You will observe a lot of warning messages about a deprecated method from the GPy module.
 8. To see how gradient boosted trees performs on this dataset, run the following:
 9. `fit_xgb(True)`
 10. You should see the accuracy as part of the logger output.